Splatoon 3: Competitive

 Returning from its predecessors as a playable online multiplayer game mode is Regular Battle, known as Turf War.
-In Turf War, two teams of four players compete to cover the most amount of the map's area in their respective ink color for three minutes.
+In Turf War, two teams of four players compete to cover the most the map's area in their respective ink color for three minutes.
 Each team can cover over an area covered by the opponents ink with their own color.
 When walked on, the opposing team's ink slows movement, gradually deals damage and prevents the use of the player's swim form.
 Each player is equipped with a weapon set, chosen before each match, and each set comes with secondary and special weapons in addition to its main weapon.
 Secondary weapons provide alternative methods of attacking the other team and inking the ground; for example, Splat Bombs that explode a second after contact with the surface and Burst Bombs that explode upon impact.
 When enough ground is covered in a player's ink, they may use a special weapon, which are primarily used to attack the opposing team.
 Weapons and other forms of attack can deal damage to opposing players; when enough damage is given, they will "splat" their opponent, forcing them to restart from their starting location.
 Whichever team covers the largest portion of the field at the end of the match is declared the winner.